decentralized-identity/element/docs/did-method-spec/spec.md

 A DID that uses this method MUST begin with the following prefix: `did:elem`.
 Per the DID specification, this string MUST be in lowercase.

+An additional optional network specific identifier may be added as such
+- `did:elem:ropsten:EiBOWH8368BI9NSaVZTmtxuqwpfN9NwAwy4Z95_VCl6A9g`
+- `did:elem:mainnet:EiBOWH8368BI9NSaVZTmtxuqwpfN9NwAwy4Z95_VCl6A9g`
+- `did:elem:EiBOWH8368BI9NSaVZTmtxuqwpfN9NwAwy4Z95_VCl6A9g`

+By default, if the network specific identifier is not present, then the default is `ropsten`.
+The default may change in the future once `mainnet` is supported.

 The remainder of a DID after the prefix, called the did unique suffix, MUST be `SHA256` hash of the encoded create payload (see below)

 ## Format and Encoding